Public Works accepts recyclable material, bulk and yard debris at the Recycling Convenience Center, 2055 Beery Road.

-The City of Harrisonburg will be collecting live Christmas trees starting January 2 and ending January 5.
+The City of Harrisonburg will be collecting live Christmas trees on Monday, January 4 through Friday, January 8.
 Please place your tree at the curb for collection.

-The annual curbside leaf collection begins on November 5 in Harrisonburg.
-Leaf collection in Harrisonburg continues for six weeks (weather permitting), view the entire schedule.
+The annual curbside leaf collection begins on November 16th in Harrisonburg.
+Leaf collection will continue for six weeks (weather permitting), view the entire schedule.

 The City of Harrisonburg collects bulk and yard debris/leaves twice a month.
 These pickup days will be determined by your regular trash day.
 Residents may set out a maximum of ten yard debris items and a maximum of five bulk items on their scheduled day.